jkeat/fboil/README.md

 	source config/development/env/bin/activate

-to run a shell with important stuff imported
+to run a shell with the important stuff imported

 	make shell